IgorJakovljevic/crypto-exchange/README.md

 1. Endpoint URL: `/v1/ticker`
 2. Method: `GET`
-3. Description: Gets the current market quotes.
+3. Description: gets the current market quotes.
 4. This is a public interface, request signature is not needed
 5. Request Parameters: see below